polytomic/on-premises/README.md

 Polytomic accepts configuration via environment variables.
 The following are required:

+* `ROOT_USER`
+  The email address to use when starting for the first time; this user will be able to add additional users and configure Polytomic

 * `DEPLOYMENT`
   A unique key for your on premises deploy, provided by Polytomic.